-1956 Navy amateur radio operators aboard the USS (continued) ELDORADO (AGC-ll) in arctic waters establish com- munications with the Navy-sponsored amateur station in Little America, Antarctica.
-Navy is appropriated funds to purchase transmitter for world's most powerful very low frequency radio station2,000,000 wattsto be located in Washington County, Maine.
-Radio waves emitted by the planet Mars 35 million miles away are detected for the first time by scientists of Naval Research Laboratory.
-1957 Naval Research I showstown employees a radio system 1757 Naval Research Laboratory employs a radio system known as Minitrack to track earth-circling satellites. known as minitrack to track earth-circling satellites.
-For NATO Exercise STRIKEBACK, U. S. Naval ships for first time employ single sideband voice communications for tactical operations.
+Navy amateur radio operators aboard the USS ELDORADO (AGC-11) in arctic waters establish communications with the Navy-sponsored amateur station in Little America, Antarctica.
+Navy is appropriated funds to purchase transmitter for world's most powerful VLF radio station-2,000,000 watts-to be located in Washington County, Maine.
+Radio waves emitted by the planet Mars 35 million miles away are detected for the first time scientists of Naval Research Laboratory.
+1957 Naval Research Laboratory employs a radio system known as Mintrack to track earth-circling satellites.
+For NATO Exercise STRIKEBACK, U. S. Naval ships for the first time employ single sideband (SSB) voice communications for tactical operations.
 Navy expands single sideband circuits from six channels to sixteen.
-Navy High Command Radiotelephone Network employ- ing single sideband is inaugurated to link Chief of Naval Operations with Area and Fleet Commanders.
-1050 1958 From the original site of Radio Arlington, radio ama- teurs and professional operators once again hear the 24 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - famous voice of "NAA."
-Station is reactivated as a Naval Reserve Master Control Radio station for Opera- tional control and training in the over 500 Naval Reserve Radio Stations throughout the United States.
-In addition, it has as a counterpart, an amateur radio station operat- ing with radio call "K4NAA." ing with fauld call isticate.
-Navy inaugurates tri-point fleet broadcast in Western n an an Anna an An Anna an Anna j.

-1958Pacific which keys transmitters at NPN Guam, NDT(continued)Japan, and NPO Philippines simultaneously.
+Navy High Command Radiotelephone Network employing single sideband is inaugurated to link the Chief of Naval Operations with Area and Fleet Commanders.
+1958 From the original site of Radio Arlington, radio amateurs and professional operator's one again hear the famous voice of "NAA."
+Station is reactivated as a Naval Reserve Master Control Radio station for operational control and training in the over 500 Naval Reserve Radio Stations throughout the United States.
+In addition, it has a counterpart, an amateur radio station operating with the radio call "K4NAA."
+Navy inaugurates tri-point fleet broadcast in Western Pacific which keys transmitters at NPN Guam, NDT Japan, and NPO Philippines simultaneously.
 Naval Communication Facility Philippines (NPO) moves into new quarters at San Miguel, Luzon.
 Transmitters remain at Bagobantay.

-Navy inaugurates automatic teletypewriter switching (82Bl) at Trenton, N. J., resulting in disestablishment of Naval Communications units at Boston, Mass., New York, N. Y., Philadelphia, Pa., and Great Lakes, Ill.
+Navy inaugurates automatic teletypewriter switching (82B1) at Trenton, N.J., resulting in disestablishment of Naval Communications units at Boston, MA.
+New York, NY, Philadelphia, PA, and Great Lakes, IL.
 Another Navy milestone is reached by demonstrating the feasibility of meteor burst communication techniques for ship to shore communications.
-First message is transmitted from USS TULARE (AKA-112) to Naval Electronics Laboratory, San Diego, Calif., over a distance of approximately 600 nautical miles.
-The technique utilizes ionized trails produced by meteors as a reflecting medium for very high frequency transmissions.
-Due to nature of medium, meteor burst communications are not seriously affected by ionospheric disturbances, are relatively secure from unauthorized intercept and difficult to jam.
+First message is transmitted from USS TULARE (AKA-112) to Naval Electronics Laboratory, San Diego, CA. over a distance of approximately 600 nautical miles.
+The technique utilizes ionized trails produced by meteors as a reflecting medium for VHF transmissions.
+Due to nature of the medium, meteor burst communications are not seriously effected by ionospheric disturbances, are relatively secure from unauthorized intercept and difficult to jam.